About me

 I have worked with many clients who have faced prejudice, discrimination and hatred, just because of who they are.
 I am committed to a proactive stance against social injustice by challenging the status quo and advocating for those without power or voice.
 I welcome difference from me in all its forms.

-I believe in addressing your concerns in as short a time as necessary.
-I therefore offer counselling short-term (usually 6 or 12 weeks), medium-term (6 months) or long-term (1 year).
-We will discuss these options at the beginning and agree on the timeframe together, taking into account your needs, circumstances and preferences.
+I offer counselling short-term (usually 6 or 12 weeks), medium-term (6 months) or long-term / open ended.
+We will discuss these options at the beginning and agree on the time-frame together, taking into account your needs, circumstances and preferences.
+You can change your mind about the length of the counselling, or terminate the counselling, at any time.